 And the default titles for subcategories are

-You can change this if you want.
-Just press the “Change Titles” button in the menu, and you’ll see this dialog.
+You can change these if you want.
+Just press the “Change Titles” option from the menu in the upper right corner, and you’ll see this dialog.

 Sharing a Snapshot of Your Predictions Map

-Open the menu, and press the “Share Snapshot” button to share a snapshot (an image file) of your current predictions.
+Open the menu in the upper right corner, and press the “Share Snapshot” option to share a snapshot (an image file) of your current predictions.
 This is not the same as “Posting Your Predictions” (explained below).
 This is simply a way of posting your map image on Facebook, sending it as an attachment in an e-mail, etc. Note, that the image file will use any custom titles, candidate names, or subcategories titles that you’ve set.

 Posting Your Predictions (Voting)